profweiliu/environmental-design-capstone/syllabus.md

 You may use generative AI tools as you would use a human collaborator.
 This means that you may NOT directly ask generative AI tools for answers or copy solutions.
 You're required to acknowledge generative AI tools as collaborators and include a paragraph describing how you used the tool.
 The use of generative AI tools to substantially complete an assignment or exam (e.g., by directly copying) is prohibited and will result in honor code violations.
 We will be checking students' assignments to enforce this policy.

-## Disability Resources for Students (DRS)
-Your experience in this class is important to me.
-It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.
-If you have already established accommodations with [Disability Resources for Students (DRS)](https://depts.washington.edu/uwdrs/), please activate your accommodations via myDRS so we can further discuss.

-If you have not yet established services through DRS but have a temporary health condition or permanent disability that requires accommodations (conditions include but are not limited to mental health, attention-related, learning, vision, hearing, physical, or health impacts), contact DRS directly to set up an Access Plan.
-DRS facilitates the interactive process that establishes reasonable accommodations.

-## Campus Safety

-Call SafeCampus at 206-685-7233 to anonymously discuss safety and well-being concerns for yourself or others.
-SafeCampus’s team of caring professionals will provide individualized support, while discussing short- and long-term solutions and connecting you with additional resources when requested.

-## Religious Accommodation Policy
-Washington state law requires that UW develop a policy for the accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
-The UW’s policy, including more information about how to request an accommodation, is available at the [Religious Accommodations Policy](https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
-Accommodations must be requested within the first two weeks of this course using the [Religious Accommodations Request form](https://registrar.washington.edu/students/religious-accommodations-request/).

 {% include course_footer.html %}